 Our relentless pursuit of excellence compels us to create and deliver comprehensive programs and resources to help you realize your full potential.

-The Freshman College (TFC) is an academic program that welcomes you to Claflin and helps you make the most of your undergraduate experience.
-TFC encompasses academic advising, community-building activities, assemblies and introduction to a range of academic resources to help you succeed in your college career.
+First Year Experience (FYE) is an academic program that welcomes you to Claflin and helps you make the most of your undergraduate experience.
+FYE encompasses academic advising, community-building activities, assemblies and introduction to a range of academic resources to help you succeed in your college career.

 The Alice Carson Tisdale Honors College is a prestigious college within Claflin University that offers an academically rigorous learning environment for high-achieving continuing students and first-year students who arrive at Claflin clearly prepared for success in their college-level work.
 The Honors College enables Claflin to confer special recognition upon this group of exceptional students who consistently stand out among their peers in terms of academic excellence, demonstrated leadership and service to the community.

 CLAFLIN UNIVERSITY CENTER FOR SOCIAL JUSTICE

 Claflin’s Center for Social Justice embodies a number of Claflin’s guiding principles, most importantly Commitment to Valuing People.
 At Claflin we value people by providing a safe, wholesome and healthy environment that fosters mutual respect, diversity, and inclusion.

 Panther STEPS (Students in Transition Engaged and Preparing for Success)